m00nyONE/PasswordGen/README.md

 # PasswordGen
 A simple & lightweight bash script to generate secure passwords in a given length and/or output them to a file.
-It uses the urandom device in your linux kernel to generate the passwords.
+It uses the urandom device in your linux system to generate the passwords.
 It just greps characters out and joins them together.

 # It also works as a Portable script, you don't need to install it before using